Skip to content

 Scottish CND is strongly opposed to the continued use of nuclear power in Scotland.
 Since the closure of Hunterston B in 2022, there is only one nuclear power station generating electricity, Torness.
 We call on the Office of Nuclear Regulation (ONR) to shut it down.

 The narrative that nuclear power can be a “green” technology, or part of the solution to climate change involves blindness to the deep links between the climate crisis and the arrogant environmental harms of the nuclear age.
 The substantial contamination of a continent and an ocean caused by nuclear accidents at Chornobyl and Fukushima should be warning enough but even this scale of damage is outweighed by the global harms caused by the testing of nuclear weapons in the 1950s, 60s and 70s.
 Humans then altered ‘background radiation’ and left a detectable layer of radioactivity around the earth[iii].
 It is impossible to know which of the many human cancers since were the direct result.
-The harm to other species and the carbon put into the atmosphere remain uncounted.
-Large areas of land around test sites were made uninhabitable by contamination.
+The harm to other species and of the carbon put into the atmosphere remain uncounted.
+Large areas of land around test sites remain so contaminated that they are effectively uninhabitable because of the serious dangers they pose for future generations.
 Nuclear industries have already contributed to climate change and widespread environmental harm and continue to put our planet at risk.

 Even setting aside the multiple deadly connections between nuclear power, nuclear weapons, climate change and war fighting, the idea that nuclear energy is ‘clean’ and ‘low carbon’ involves forgetting about the environmental consequences before, during and after generating nuclear power.
-These include the mining for uranium and other nuclear raw materials, the tons of carbon-intensive specialised concrete in the plant’s construction, the routine periodic addition of radiation to the local environment during nuclear power’s operation and the troubling necessity of storing highly radioactive nuclear waste for generations after the plant has closed down.
+These include the toxic pollution and health risks of uranium mining, the tons of carbon-intensive specialised concrete in the plant’s construction, the routine periodic addition of radiation to the local environment during nuclear power’s operation and the troubling necessity of storing highly radioactive nuclear waste for generations after the plant has closed down.
 None of these issues go away with smaller ‘modular nuclear reactors’.
 There is no comfort in being near a smaller uranium mine or nuclear reactor or store of highly hazardous nuclear waste rather than a larger one.

-Scotland’s only nuclear power station, Torness, is 36 years old, well past its life expectancy, and has developed the known design problem of cracking in the graphite core that encases its fuel rods.
-The risks include graphite debris falling into the channels used by rods that then impedes its safe operation.
-Cracking may also make the core more vulnerable in case of earth tremors.
+Risks from Torness: Scotland’s only operational nuclear power station, Torness, started generating electricity in 1988.
+Torness is already passed its original life expectancy of 35 years.
+It has developed cracking in the graphite core that encases its fuel rods, a problem common with ageing for this type of nuclear reactor.
+The risks include graphite debris falling into the channels used by control rods to shut the reactor down, potentially impeding its safe operation.
+Cracking may also make the reactor more vulnerable in case of earth tremors.
 The economic interest of its operator, the French company EDF, is to keep the ageing power stations running as long as possible.
-In the case of Hunterston B, they already persuaded the ONR to raise safety limits to allow the plant to operate with higher levels of cracking than previously regarded as acceptable.
-Even if the risk is small, why take any risk.
-The UK is not immune to nuclear accidents.
-There is a long list, including some that were very serious, albeit not on the scale of Chornobyl.
+EDF has already persuaded the government inspectors from the Office of Nuclear Regulation to relax safety limits.
+They were allowed to keep Hunterston B operating for over 40 years until January 2022 despite a higher levels of graphite cracking than was previously regarded as acceptable.
+Torness, there are also recurring reports of unscheduled shutdowns due to jellyfish blocking the seawater water cooling intake pipe.
+As the sea warms, jelly fish become more common.
+Even if these risks are small, why take any risks when an accident could be catastrophic.
 Why take any risk of catastrophe, when there are cleaner, greener and cheaper ways of generating electricity?

 [i] Stirling, A., & Johnstone, P. (2018).
 A Global Picture of Industrial Interdependencies Between Civil and Military Nuclear Infrastructures SPRU Working Paper Series (ISSN 2057-6668).
 Sussex: Univerity of Sussex.